clukefisher/ore-private-pool-cli/README.md

 ## Install

+ORE Private Pool installation consists of 2 parts: server and clients.
+One server will serve multiple clients.
+The following is for client installation (ore-private-pool-cli).
+To install server, please refer to [server installation(ore-private-pool-srv)](https://crates.io/crates/ore-private-pool-srv).

 To install the private pool client, 2 approaches are recommended:

 **Approach One**: install from crates.io directly, use [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html):